CAChelsey/ecosystem/projects/gears.md

 status: live
 ---

-DeCommas Gears: tools for tracking on the Solana blockchain.
-Designed for quick and detailed overview, DeCommas Gears is the most convenient way to track activity inside the Solana blockchain.
+DeCommas Gears - tools for tracking Solana blockchain.
+Designed for quick and detailed overview.
+Decommas Gears is a convenient way to track activity inside Solana blockchain.